Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

 Any remodeling, additions, detached buildings shed/garage, roofing, rewiring, HVAC, decks, fences, signs, Right of Way, swimming pools, irrigation, electrical service upgrades, and plumbing repairs past the trap on any fixture require a permit.
 If you live in and own the house you are doing work on, you may obtain a permit for that work.
 Rental property and commercial property requires a licensed craftsman to do the work.
-If you have a question or aren't sure if your project needs a permit, please call the Building Official Mike Russell at (816) 690-3773 ext 1007 to discuss the particular project.
+If you have a question or aren’t sure if your project needs a permit, please contact the Building Official to discuss the particular project.

 We require a completed building permit application along with two sets of plans stamped by an engineer licensed in the Sate of Missouri along with two copies of a plot plan (truss specs if building a truss roof).
 One copy of the plans and one copy of the plot plan will be returned to you with the issue of the permit.
 The other set will be kept with the records here at City Hall.